-I probably am, but the answer is easy for me: I am what has been the target demographic for games since their birth as a form of commercial entertainment, a straight, white male.
-I’m also in my 30’s, which makes me a representative of the current core of how gamers are usually identified.
+I probably am, but the answer is easy for me.
+I am what has been the target demographic for games since their birth as a form of commercial entertainment: a straight, white male.
+I’m also in my 30’s, which makes me representative of the current core of how gamers are usually identified.

-I’d like to note, however, that ‘gamer’ does not equal ‘player’.
-While the word ‘player’ denotes somebody who plays the word ‘gamer’ has a more specific meaning.
-It refers to people playing games, and identifying through that activity.
+However, ‘gamer’ does not equal ‘player’.
+While the word ‘player’ denotes somebody who plays, the word ‘gamer’ has a more specific meaning.
+It refers to people who are both playing games and identifying through that activity.

-So the question of “Are you a gamer?” is not so much a question about your habits of playing games, but whether you identify through that activity.
-I find this distinction important because it is often overlooked in discussions on gamers.
-It is important because in growing numbers, players are not the people that have been traditionally identified as gamers.
-(See for example the Guardian or the Independent.)
+So the question “are you a gamer?” is not so much a question about your playing habits, but whether you identify through that activity.
+I find this distinction important because it’s often overlooked in discussions about gamers.
+It’s important because in growing numbers, players are not the people that have been traditionally identified as gamers.
+(See for example the articles on the Guardian or the Independent.)

 Some gamers see this as a dilution of games, flocking around traditional forms of games, like PC games, and seeing mobile gaming as not a “true” form of gaming (compare this to the “No true Scotsman” fallacy).
-This is often framed through the concepts of ‘casual’ and ‘hard core’ gamers, which have more to do with genres of games than the amount of time played or the intensity of play.
-Mobile gaming, despite its popularity, is not true gaming, the mantra goes.
+This is often framed through the concepts of “casual” and “hard core” gamers, which have more to do with genres of games than the amount of time played or the intensity of play.
+Mobile gaming, despite its popularity, is not true gaming, the argument goes.
 Yet, games have never been just one thing.